jeffmli/TinderAutomation/README.md

 ## 4. Modeling

-To model this data, I used a [Convolutional Neural Network](http://cs231n.github.io/convolutional-networks/).
-Because my classification problem was extremely detailed & subjective, I needed an algorithm that could extract a large enough amount of features to detect a difference between the girls that I liked and disliked.
+To model this data, I used a Convolutional Neural Network.
+Because my classification problem was extremely detailed & subjective, I needed an algorithm that could extract a large enough amount of features to detect a difference between the profiles I liked and disliked.
 A cNN was also built for image classification problems.

 To model this data, I used two approaches: